-- We use PSHE and SEAL lessons to deliver appropriate lessons to promote inclusion and diversity - We provide pupils with emotional support through a range of appropriate interventions such as: Zones of Regulation, The Colour Monster intervention; Drawing and Talking intervention; 'Good to be Me', 'The Anxiety Gremlin', 'Friends'. - For pupils with the most need for help in this area, we may also provide an Early Help referral or a referral for Drama therapy. - Our Family Partnership Workers are available to support pupils and families - Pupils with SEN are encouraged to be part of the school council - Pupils with SEN are also encouraged to be part of after school clubs organised by outside agencies to promote teamwork/building friendships etc. - We have a zero-tolerance approach to bullying please refer to our Anti-Bullying policy on the website
+- We use PSHE lessons to deliver appropriate lessons to promote inclusion and diversity - We provide pupils with emotional support through a range of appropriate interventions such as: Zones of Regulation, The Colour Monster Intervention, Lego Therapy, time with a therapy dog or a Drawing and Talking intervention. - Pupils who need extra support may join small group SEMH nurture sessions with our specialist SEMH Teaching Assistants or be offered individual counselling with our Federation counsellor - Our Family Partnership Workers are available to support pupils and families - Pupils with SEND are encouraged to be part of the school council - Pupils with SEND are also encouraged to be part of after school clubs organised by outside agencies to promote teamwork/building friendships etc. - We have a zero tolerance approach to bullying please refer to our Anti-Bullying policy on the website